aleangel1212/backbone-challenge/README.md

 # Backbone PLM Challenge Application

-React app that utilizes MST and Express to display a product table that can be manipulated via various API calls.
+React app that utilizes MobX and best practices like action based state mutationto display a product table that can be manipulated via various API calls.
+The API is built on Node.js and Express.

 To start developing, you must have docker installed and execute: